Keyboard shortcuts

 Where This Leaves Us

-The welcome page sets the reading contract.
-You will see the same idea through three lenses: Rust syntax, tiny ML behavior, and category-theory shape.
-The next chapter gives the full map before the book starts reading individual source files.
+This welcome chapter sets the reading contract.
+You will see the same idea through Rust syntax, tiny ML behavior, and category-theory shape.
+The next chapter, Course Map, gives the full map before the book starts reading individual source files.

 Retrieval Practice